 What about you?
 Do you know what it will take for you to be happy in your retirement years?
-How far will your nest egg go in your desired city or state?
+Will your nest egg go far in your desired city or state?
 Take the time now to do your homework.
 Be sure to consider not only the basic cost of living, but also all the costs for your bucket-list items and retirement dreams.

 More in Retirement Planning: